-Erasure coding is a form of encoding that works by splitting a unit of data, such as a file or object, into multiple fragments (data blocks) and then creating additional fragments (parity blocks) that can be used for data recovery.
+Erasure coding is a form of encoding that works by splitting a unit of data, such as a file or object, into multiple fragments or data blocks.
+Then it creates additional fragments or parity blocks that can be used for data recovery.
 In the event of a failure, the parity fragments can be used to rebuild the data unit without experiencing data loss.
 Read more about Erasure Coding in this blog post by the Quobyte CTO.

 Erasure Coding in Production